sageexplorer/kubernetes-docker-aws-/README.md

  * To run app using kubernetes, run ./run_kubernetes.sh

  * Any changes to the repo will trigger jenkins build, which runs a linter for html, and runs unit test.

+Artifacts:
+ * Jenkinsfile contains build steps

+ * servers.yaml is a cloudformation template to start AWS services, which is run using ./create.sh